 This non-residential learning community will help you connect your classes with social issues, meet fellow student-activists and work with BGSU faculty and community leaders.
 Activities in this community will empower you to turn values into action and to transform your communities for the better.

-Through course work in BGSU's School of Cultural and Critical Studies, you will fulfill a general education requirement while you explore the intersections of identities, including race, ethnicity, and gender, as well as others that meet your particular social justice interests.
+Through course work in BGSU's School of Cultural and Critical Studies, you will explore the intersections of identities, including race, ethnicity, and gender, as well as others that meet your particular social justice interests.
 Learn more about classes that were intentionally designed for this learning community below.

 Are you interested in social justice and community activism?
 Are you passionate about challenging racism, patriarchy, classism, and xenophobia?
 If you answered yes, this is the community for you!